Skip to main content

 Technical Analysis

 CVE-2025-8757 is a high-severity vulnerability affecting the TRENDnet TV-IP110WN IP camera, specifically version 1.2.2.
-The issue lies within the embedded Boa Web Server component, particularly in the /server/boa.conf configuration file.
-This vulnerability results in a least privilege violation, meaning that an attacker with limited privileges can potentially escalate their access rights beyond what is intended.
-Exploitation requires local access to the device, which significantly limits the attack surface to those who can physically or logically access the device's local environment.
-The attack complexity is high, indicating that exploitation is difficult and likely requires specialized knowledge or conditions.
-No user interaction is needed, and no authentication bypass is indicated, but the vulnerability impacts confidentiality, integrity, and availability at a high level.
-The vendor has been contacted but has not responded or provided a patch, and while public exploit details exist, no known exploits are currently observed in the wild.
-The CVSS 4.0 score of 7.3 reflects these factors, with local attack vector, high attack complexity, and partial privileges required.
-The vulnerability could allow an attacker to manipulate the embedded web server configuration, potentially leading to unauthorized access or control over the device functions, which could be leveraged for surveillance, network pivoting, or denial of service.
+The flaw resides in the embedded Boa web server component, particularly within the /server/boa.conf configuration file.
+This vulnerability leads to a least privilege violation, meaning that an attacker with limited local privileges could potentially escalate their access rights beyond what is intended.
+The attack requires local access to the device, which significantly limits the attack surface to those who can physically or logically access the device's local environment.
+The complexity of exploiting this vulnerability is high, indicating that it is not trivial to leverage this flaw successfully.
+Additionally, the exploit does not require user interaction but does require the attacker to have at least low privileges on the device.
+The vulnerability impacts confidentiality, integrity, and availability at a high level, as indicated by the CVSS 4.0 vector (AV:L/AC:H/PR:L/UI:N/VC:H/VI:H/VA:H).
+The vendor has been notified but has not responded or provided a patch, and no known exploits are currently observed in the wild.
+This lack of vendor response and patch availability increases the risk for affected users.
+The embedded Boa web server is a lightweight HTTP server commonly used in embedded devices, and misconfigurations or vulnerabilities in its configuration files can lead to privilege escalation or unauthorized access.
+Given the nature of the device (an IP camera), exploitation could allow attackers to gain unauthorized control over the camera, access video streams, or pivot to other network resources.

 Potential Impact